victorabarros/nsq-service-self-driven/article/article_Intro_to_NSQ.md

 ## Intro

-In the last year, one of the most popular buzzword in the technology scenarios was **event**: Event sourcing pattern, event-driven programming, domain event pattern, event-driven architecture …
+In the last years, one of the most popular buzzword in the technology scenarios was **event**: Event sourcing pattern, event-driven programming, domain event pattern, event-driven architecture …
 And already exists tons of good content about this on the internet and many tools to apply these concepts.
-Here I'll describe a tutorial to run the full stack of an event system, in less than 70 lines of code, with publisher and consumer using **shell**, **Go**, **Python** and **Docker**.
+Here I'll perform a tutorial to run the full stack of an event system, in less than 70 lines of code, with publisher and consumer using **shell**, **Go**, **Python** and **Docker**.
 <!--
 Buscando conhecimento sobre o assunto vi que a teoria básica é tão simples quanto imaginar um serviço q recebe payloads ordenados em filas que serão consumidas por outros serviços, podendo ou não ser dstribuidas de forma randomica entre os consumidores ou duplicadas.
 Mas quando olhamos as opções de prateleiras podemos ficar perdidos na variedade e complexidade.